-Documentation Requirements Design Stage Operation Document (for handover to FM) Specifications of the water usage portal, dashboard or other equivalent forms and relevant parameters such as areas, occupancy areas or use type that are to be included for monitoring and setting of water consumption targets.
-The data acquisition system, typically a building management system (BMS), must be able to store the measured data for at least 36 months, and to create reports showing minimally monthly, and annual water consumption associated with each meter with option to export data.
-For the display of 50th percentile line based on operating hours, data can be displayed based on weekly or monthly information of individual tenant/space.
-As a good practice, the inclusion of 25th and 75th percentile line will help occupants to understand their consumption performance better.
-Plans and schematics to illustrate: Location and means of access of the portal Single line diagram of the water sub-metering scheme and links to a BMS or equivalent system •
+De sign Stage Operation Document (for handover to FM) • Specifications of the water usage portal, dashboard or other equivalent forms and for monitoring and setting of water consumption targets. • The data acquisition system, typically a building management system (BMS), must be able to store the measured data for at least 36 months, and to create reports showing minimally monthly, and annual water consumption associated with each meter with option to export data. • For the display of 50 th percentile line based on operating hours, data can be displayed based on weekly or monthly information of individual tenant/space.
+As a good practice, the inclusion of 25 th and 75 th percentile line will help occupants to understand their consumption performance better.
+0 • Plans and schematics to illustrate: • Location and means of access of the portal Single line diagram of the water sub-metering scheme and links to a BMS or equivalent system